doctrine/orm/docs/en/tutorials/getting-started.rst

 The top-level ``entity`` definition tag specifies information about the class and table-name.
 The primitive type ``Product#name`` is defined as a ``field`` attribute.
-The ``id`` property is defined with the ``id`` tag, this has a ``generator`` tag nested inside which defines that the primary key generation mechanism automatically uses the database platforms native id generation strategy (for example AUTO INCREMENT in the case of MySql or Sequences in the case of PostgreSql and Oracle).
+The ``id`` property is defined with the ``id`` tag.
+It has a ``generator`` tag nested inside, which specifies that the primary key generation mechanism should automatically use the database platform's native id generation strategy (for example, AUTO INCREMENT in the case of MySql, or Sequences in the case of PostgreSql and Oracle).

-Now that we have defined our first entity, let's update the database:
+Now that we have defined our first entity and its metadata, let's update the database schema:

 ::

     $ vendor/bin/doctrine orm:schema-tool:update --force --dump-sql

-Specifying both flags ``--force`` and ``-dump-sql`` prints and executes the DDL statements.
+Specifying both flags ``--force`` and ``--dump-sql`` will cause the DDL statements to be executed and then printed to the screen.

-Now create a new script that will insert products into the database:
+Now, we'll create a new script to insert products into the database:

 .. code-block:: php

     <?php
-    // create_product.php
+    // create_product.php <name>
     require_once "bootstrap.php";

     $newProductName = $argv[1];